How do I leave a gift to Child Poverty Action Group?

 You will need to make a will.
 If you already have one, you will need to either amend it using a codicil form (which records any changes to a will) or write a new will.
 We recommend you get a solicitor to help you draft your will/codicil correctly.

-We are pleased to offer our supporters the chance to write a will for free, through our partnership with Guardian Angel.
-Guardian Angel offer an online and telephone will writing service so that you can make your will without even leaving your home.
-Get started here: https://bit.ly/CPAGguardianangel
+We are pleased to offer our supporters the chance to write a will for free, through our partnership with Bequeathed.
+Bequeathed offer an online will writing service so that you can get started on your will straight away.
+After a short online questionnaire, you will receive a free 30-minute appointment with a legal firm, either via video call, telephone or face-to-face, where you can discuss any queries and ensure your will fully caters to your needs.

 We also offer a 20% discount on making your will through Co-op Legal Services.
 Simply click this link to be taken to the Co-op's website with the discount already applied: http://bit.ly/coop20discount

 How will a gift in my will be used?

 Child Poverty Action Group knows that poverty in the UK isn’t inevitable.
 It’s caused by low wages, inadequate benefits, expensive housing and childcare costs and lack of decently paid jobs.
 We work to understand what causes poverty, the impact it has on children’s lives and how it can be prevented and solved – for good.

 Our work can vary over time and it is likely to be many years before we would receive your gift so it can be difficult to know exactly how it will be used.
 However, be assured that it will be used in the most effective way to help us end child poverty in the UK and help children living in poverty to fulfil their potential.

 What information do I need to include when leaving a gift to Child Poverty Action Group?

 To make sure we receive your gift, you’ll need to include our name, address and registered charity number.